 Black, white, red and yellow clays are mixed with plant juices and a tree resin to make water resistant paints.
 These are applied to a light weight wood.
 The design is detailed with lots of red abrus seeds, mother-of-pearl discs and feathers.

-Figure 3: Dance mask (liga:le) topped with a clan father wearing the diba headdress, a clan totem hornbill and an animal.
+Figure 3: Dance mask (liga:le) of a clan father wearing the diba headdress topped with a clan totem hornbill and an animal.
 Note the typical strong emphasis on the eyes.
 In a ceremony, the edge would be decorated with elaborate feather plumes.
 The dancer looks out through the lower crescent.
 A second type is a true mask (kosa:ya) which usually portrays the face of an ancestral clan father.

 The Gogodala make 90 foot (30 meter) dugout racing canoes with elaborate prows and painted sides.
 Paddles are decorated with the owner's clan gawa tao.